lostb1t/replex/README.md

 ![plot](./examplewithhero.png)

+### Looking for maintainers

+I moved away from Plex and therefore this project is in need of an maintainer.
+The project is fully functional but needs regular small updates to keep in sync with clients.

 ## Features

 - Merge hubs (recommended rows) from different libraries into a [single hub](./interleave.png) (interleave).
 Aka have movies and shows in a single row.